 Making blender Hollandaise is similar to making homemade mayonnaise

-It’s actually almost identical to making mayonnaise, except in this case you use butter, not oil.
+The difference is in this case you use butter, not oil.
 The high speed of the blender blades creates an emulsion with the egg yolks serving as stabilizers.
-It’s the same principle as salad dressing, where if you blend vigorously enough, you’ll create an emulsion with the oil and vinegar that won’t separate.
+It’s the same principle as salad dressing, where if you blend vigorously enough, you’ll create a creamy emulsion with the oil and vinegar that won’t separate.